karoliam/Foodbase-web/README.md

 3. Ease of use (intuitive UI)

 ###Different roles in the application

--Anonymous users can:
+####Anonymous users can:
-    -Browse the feed
+    1. Browse the feed
-    -Open posts
+    2. Open posts
-    -Search for posts with keywords and filters
+    3. Search for posts with keywords and filters

--Registered users can do the same, plus:
+####Registered users can do the same, plus:
-    -Get their feed automatically filtered according to their preferences -Send messages to post authors and chat with them -Flag disturbing posts
+    4. Get their feed automatically filtered according to their preferences
+    5. Send messages to post authors and chat with them
+    6. Flag disturbing posts
-    -Create posts and edit them
+    7. Create posts and edit them
-    -Edit their profile and change password (email not editable) -Delete their posts or their account
+    8. Edit their profile and change password (email not editable)
+    9. Delete their posts or their account

--Moderators can do the same, plus:
+####Moderators can do the same, plus:
-    -See all flagged posts, the amount of reports per post and the report messages for each post -Delete clearly inappropriate posts that have been reported multiple times
+    10.See all flagged posts, the amount of reports per post and the report messages for each post 11.Delete clearly inappropriate posts that have been reported multiple times

 ## Installation
-1.Clone the repo
+1. Clone the repo
-2.Install Node.js
+2. Install Node.js
-3.Run npm i
+3. Run npm i
-4.Run npm start
+4. Run npm start
-5.Deploy in localhost or virtual server.
+5. Deploy in localhost or virtual server.

 ## Support
 You can send an email to reimani@metropolia.fi if you encounter a problem or have questions.